 Do your research

 Before you leap into a dealership and sign on the dotted line, take some time to do your research.
-The more informed you are about what electric cars have to offer, the better able you’ll be to make the best informed decision about which model best suits your needs.
+It’s really easy to search the internet and find the best deals, and it’s always a good idea to look at the best electric car salary sacrifice schemeto make purchasing an EV more affordable.
+The more informed you are about what electric cars have to offer, the better able you’ll be to make the best-informed decision about which model best suits your needs.

 Consider what features are most important to you, such as how many miles per hour your car can do or whether it matters that your local speed limits go over 70mph.
 How much boot space does your family need?
 How often will you need to charge your car, and where can you do that?
 Will any of these things change over time?